 Another result of information theory analysis is the measurement of mutual information values for all threshold values.
 While mutual information can be measured for all threshold values, AUC isn't measured for all threshold values.
-Because AUC is a single index value.
-Therefore, mutual information value has an advantage to AUC value.
+Because of this reason, it is preferred mutual information value rather than AUC value.
 Table 4 represents four threshold values maximizing mutual information for each test.
 Table 4 doesn't contain the threshold 165 of I. Turbidimetric test and the threshold 197 of I. Turbidimetric test.
-These threshold values have the highest sensitivity and specificity, but they don'thave the highest mutual information values.
+These threshold values have the highest sensitivity and specificity, but they do not have the highest mutual information values.
 These results prove that, for the overall quality, neither sensitivity nor specificity but the results of mutual information should be examined.
 Alternative threshold values can be obtained by using information theory.